ml-sudocode/Synthetix_price-arb-opps/readme.md

 On Pyth price sheet, the default date format is "General."
 For our script to process this column, the date format needs to be changed to number format.
 Select the dates in column A (titled "t"), then hit Ctrl+Shift+1 all together (it's a shortcut to format cells as Number).

-## For the Binance data

-When you open the csv file in excel, you will be asked if you want to convert the digits with E notation into scientific notation.
-Click Convert.

-(1) Some assets have such low prices that they are priced in units of 1000 on Binance; we need to adjust the prices so that they are consistent with Synthetix and Pyth data (which typically do not do this).

-Check the asset label column (column N).
-If it says something like 1000BONKUSDT or 1000PEPEUSDT, convert the high and low prices (columns C and D) to be consistent with Pyth and Trade data (i.e. divide the prices by 1000).

-(2) The default date format from the API is General, and is represented as a timestamp in milliseconds.
-We want the timestamp in Number format, and in seconds.

-First, select the dates and hit Ctrl+Shift+1 together (it's a shortcut to format cells as Number).

-Then, add a column after the "open_time" column (column A) and insert this formula: `=(A2/1000)`; apply this to the whole column.
-Label this new column "open_time_standardized".

 ## Rename all 3 adjusted files

 Rename the files with the ticker in the filename according to this template (case sensitive).

 (1) [TICKER]-trades.csv
 (2) [TICKER]-pyth-prices.csv
-(3) [TICKER]-binance-prices.csv

 Note: if you selected more than one time period for each ticker, replace TICKER with TICKER-A, TICKER-B, etc. Make sure to enter TICKER-A or TICKER-B when prompted while the Python code is running.
 Alternatively, run the analysis with the files saved in different folders.